Fact V. Fiction of living next to busy airports

 So many times, at so many airports, pilots have heard unhappy residents’ reports of being told (and believing) misstatements on how little the airport would impact their new home, that pilots call these the Classic Mistakes of home buyers near airports.
 Believing these kinds of statements seem to be the answer to the question “why did you buy a home next to a busy airport if you are bothered by noise or don’t like aircraft flying overhead?”
 Well, perhaps you were not told the whole truth or something different than the truth.
 Perhaps you heard something you wanted to believe so you didn’t’ check it out.
 Please read below and see if you’ve heard any of these things before you commit to buying a new home in a traffic pattern…

-Note: We need to be clear here.
-A non-profit such as PAA shouldn’t need to post this type information.
+Note: We need to be clear, a non-profit such as PAA shouldn’t need to post this type information.
 This is San Diego County’s and Carlsbad City’s job to prevent situations such as these below.
 However until they properly address these issues, we will continue to post here.
 We recommend you send letters to the City of Carlsbad Planning Department and the San Diego County Department of Public Works asking them to take responsibility for these issues and do something about them.
 Also, report misleading statements immediately and in writing to the California Department of Real Estate for enforcement.
 We would appreciate you copying the PAA on any formal correspondence.

 BUYING A HOME NEAR THIS AIRPORT